 Catch My Breath

-CATCH My Breath is an evidence-based and SAMHSA-recommended vaping prevention program for students in grades 5-12.
+CATCH My Breath is an evidence-based and SAMHSA-recommended vaping prevention program for students in grades 5–12.
 Informed by tobacco youth prevention researchers and practitioners, years of real world implementation, and a youth advisory board, it is the only school-based vaping prevention program proven to reduce the likelihood of vaping among youth.
-For more information including parent resources in English and Spanish, please visit www.catchmybreath.org.
+For more information including parent resources in English and Spanish, please visit catch.org/program/vaping-prevention.

-Ready to quit vaping?
+Ready to Quit Vaping?

-Text line to help you quit vaping or tobacco.
+You don't have to do it alone.
+My Life My Quit offers a text line to help you quit vaping or tobacco.

 Teen Vaping Cessation and Information Program